 This museum was not made as a part of any official or supported project.
-Most of the displayed paintings are in our private property, the "Horvath-Collection".
+Most of the displayed paintings are in our private property, the "Collection Horvath for Political Art".
 The aim of this exhibition is to provide useful and up-to-date information freely available in the net.
 Long-term aim is also to find a new home for the political pictures in a real "Museum of Political Art".

-The idea underlying the "Horvath-Collection" is described in the article "Die Sammlung Horvath für politische Kunst" by Patrick Horvath (in German).
+The idea underlying the "Collection Horvath" is described in the article "Die Sammlung Horvath für politische Kunst" by Patrick Horvath (in German).

 "I have a Dream - Martin Luther King".

 Oil on canvas, 60 x 80 cm, 2015..